 Garnish ideas abound with this recipe, too.
-Have fun adding gummy worms and bugs or spooky candy or fruit eyeballs.
+Have fun adding gummy worms and bugs, spooky candy, or fruit eyeballs.
 Whatever you can hide inside is sure to add to the fright factor.

 The punch itself is quite simple and because it's alcohol-free, it can work for any party.
-If you'd like to spike the fruity mix, a half bottle of rum should do the trick.
+It even comes with a scary effect from a little lime gelatin that is sure to make the kids squirm.

 A perfect punch for any fall party, the salted caramel apple punch is great for Halloween, too.
 Using a full gallon of apple cider, the flavor is enhanced with orange and lemon juices and it becomes a sparkling delight with ginger ale.